-This post is about a slow motion reddit exchange where I wrote a comment about Dr. Sabine Hossenfelder’s social media outreach and then four months later someone responded and I just read the response two months later.
-The the long timeline isn’t of interest — what is of interest is the proselytizing of the newly converted and indoctrinated about to set course for ordainment.
+This post is about a slow motion reddit exchange where I wrote a comment about Dr. Sabine Hossenfelder’s social media outreach and then four months later someone responded and I read the response two months after that.
+The long timeline isn’t of interest — what is of interest is the proselytizing to the newly converted and indoctrination in preparation for ordainment.
 Enjoy.

 I find Sabine’s channel to be very well done with regards to her physics education, physics field critiques, and also her music videos.
 I admire her intellect and her willingness to challenge the field.

 However, it bothers me that she will not engage with outsider ideas.
 She disallows comments with new ideas on her blog and doesn’t respond to new ideas on YouTube or Twitter.
 While I do understand that scientists get pestered with a lot of nonsense ideas, having a blanket ignore stance is simply being part of the D.I.S.C — Distributed Idea Suppression Complex.

 Is it not possible that some of the billions of people outside the field of physics and cosmology, with access to tremendous educational material on the web, might have some decent new ideas?
 Who cares how much nonsense you have to wade through to find a nugget that moves the fields along after stasis of 45, 93, or 133 years depending on where you start counting?
 (45=cessation of particle physics productivity, 93=wrong turn at Solvay, 133=wrong turn at Michelson-Morley).